dmitrijkiltau/dom.js/docs/STRUCTURE.md

 - **`vite.config.js`**: Build configuration and optimization
 - **`package.json`**: Dependencies and development scripts

+### Single Source of Truth

+- Use root-level scripts in the repo (`npm run docs:*`) to run, build, and preview the docs.
+The local `docs/package.json` scripts are secondary and should not be duplicated elsewhere.
+- Section lists are driven by `docs/data/navigation.js`.
+Avoid repeating static lists in READMEs.

 ## Benefits

 - **Maintainability**: Self-contained sections, easy updates